Dark Adventure: Version differences

-The gameplay mechanics and balance were redjusted completely.
-Each player character now starts the game with a firearm as their default weapons instead of a melee weapon (Labryna uses a bowgun, while Condor wields a pistol) and the game now uses a power-up selection meter similar to Gradius.
-By picking up blue power orbs, the cursor on the selection meter moves up by one level.
+The gameplay mechanics and balance were readjusted completely.
+Each player character now starts the game with a firearm as their default weapon instead of a melee weapon (Labryna uses a bowgun, while Condor wields a pistol).
+The game also uses a power-up selection meter similar to Gradius.
+By collecting blue power orbs, the cursor on the selection meter moves up by one level.
 When the cursor is on an item that the player wishes to use, they can obtain it by pressing the power-up button, which replaces the dynamite throwing button from Dark Adventure.
-Instead, when the player is armed with dynamites, they will throw it with the standard fire button while shooting their main weapon at the same time.
+When the player is armed with dynamites, they will instead throw it with the standard fire button while shooting their main weapon at the same time.
 The map button displays the whole area rather than just the portions already explored by the player.
 The player's health is also drained at a much slower rate.

 The stages now have a much more linear structure, with almost all of them only having a single key and exit, preventing backtracking to previously cleared areas.
 The only exception is the thirteenth stage, Metropolis, which has numerous fake exits, including one that leads to the previous boss encounter, and a real exit.
 Every fourth stage now consists of a boss battle against a recurring two-headed draconic monster.
 Counting the dragon battles, Devil World/Majū no Ōkoku has a total of 19 stages, in contrast to the 40 stages in Dark Adventure.
-Credits cannot be used to add more lives during play.
-Continues are still allowed after both players run out of lives, but only up to three times per play.
-Continues will cease to be available once the final stage is reached.
+Credits cannot be used to add more lives during gameplay.
+Continues are still allowed after both players run out of lives, but only up to three times.
+Continues will not be available once the final stage is reached.
 The ending also varies depending on certain conditions.
-One possible ending depicts the player being transported to the top of the Statue of Liberty after defeating the final boss (this is the only ending featured in Dark Adventure).
+One possible ending depicts the player being transported to the top of the Statue of Liberty after defeating the final boss and is the only ending featured in Dark Adventure.
 The other ending shows the player stranded in the middle of the sea atop a floating raft.

 Reception

-In Japan, Game Machine listed Dark Adventure on their December 1, 1987 issue as being the fifteenth most-successful table arcade unit of the month.
+In Japan, Game Machine listed Dark Adventure as the fifteenth most successful table arcade unit of November 1987.